The best ways to promote your advisory services

 If you go for the latter, perhaps give your existing client two of your business cards and asking if there are two business owners they know who might benefit from your services.
-Being transparent with clients is the only way to work, so ask them where you could improve and what you should do for them to want to refer you.
 Track referrals as a KPI, and try to build on your results each period.

 While referrals are steaming ahead as the favourite way of drumming up business, social media is a popular way of finding an accountant for those 30 years and younger.
 While it’s not for everyone, it’s important to have an online presence, as it works as your face to a segment of your potential clients.

-If clients see you’re active on social media, they’re likely to follow you.
-When you’ve got a good sized audience, consider running one-off deals and offers to those who apply for them via your Facebook, Twitter or Instagram pages.
+When you’ve got a good-sized audience, consider running one-off deals and offers to those who apply for them via your Facebook, Twitter or Instagram pages.
 LinkedIn is obviously an extremely valuable tool, and when used right can get you some great business and will up your reputation.
 If you’re the owner, use your position to share blogs and advice.
 Your name holds weight to it, and you’ll soon position yourself as a leader in your space.

 Blogging adds personality to your firm.
 Even if you’re not going to be the next bestselling author, your wisdom is going to shine through.
 Clients should be coming to you for your expertise, and if they can see proof of it online they’ll soon be knocking on your door.
 Now you’re selling strategic services and have embraced advisory, your blog is a great place to tempt in clients who are looking for more from their accountant.

 Your blog is a window into your firm and you need to utilise it.
 You can position yourself as an expert while keeping your audience entertained.
 And if you have time to write up a blog a week (or similar), you don’t have to spend any of your firm’s cash on it.